lipskiyp/fastapi_template/README.md

 ## Overview

 The project implements a scalable asynchronous FastAPI backend for a messenger application with PostgreSQL DBMS, SQLAlchemy ORM and Alembic migrations.
-New users can be created and authenticated via OAuth JWT Bearer authentication flow.
+New users can be created and authenticated via OAuth JWT Bearer authentication flow with basic scopes.
 Authenticated users can create new multi-user message threads and send/receive messages to/from other users.
+Users with admin scopes are able to list and update other users.

 Project's architecture can easily be adapted and extended to any FastAPI application in very short time.